EFPrefix/EFCountingLabel/README.md

 ### Use

 Set the format of your label.
-This will be filled with string (depending on how you format it) when it updates, you can provide a `formatBlock`, which permits greate control over how the text is formatted:
+This will be filled with string (depending on how you format it) when it updates, you can provide a `formatBlock`, which permits greate control over how the text is formatted.
+If not provided, the default format will be `"%d"`:

 ```swift
 myLabel.setUpdateBlock { value, label in